cataclysmbnteam/Cataclysm-BN/.github/CONTRIBUTING.md

 Contributing to Cataclysm: Bright Nights is easy:

--   fork the repository here on GitHub
+1. Fork the repository here on GitHub.
--   make your changes
+2. Make your changes.
--   then send us a pull request.
+3. Send us a pull request.

 > Cataclysm: Bright Nights is released under the Creative Commons Attribution ShareAlike 3.0 license.
 The code and content of the game is free to use, modify, and redistribute for any purpose whatsoever.
 See http://creativecommons.org/licenses/by-sa/3.0/ for details.
 > This means any contribution you make to the project will also be covered by the same license, and this license is irrevocable.